The conic geometry of rectangles inscribed in lines: Rectangle loci as cone intersections

 \section{Rectangle loci as cone intersections}

 We associate a locus of points to two pairs of lines in the plane.
 The locus consists of the centers of the rectangles that are inscribed in the lines and whose diagonals reflect the pairing of the lines.
 As we prove, the locus can be the empty set, the entire plane, a point, a line, a line with a segment missing, or a hyperbola, with the last case being the most interesting and ubiquitous.
-While finishing this article, we learned of the recent preprint \cite{Sch} of Schwartz on rectangles inscribed in four lines, in which is proved, among many other interesting things, that for a ``nice'' configuration of four lines, the locus of points consisting of the centers of rectangles whose vertices lie in sequence on these four lines is a hyperbola.
-We prove the same thing by different means in Theorem~\ref{indiff} but in more generality and with a converse.

 By ``a pair of lines'' we continue to mean a pair of a distinct lines, and by ``two pairs of lines'' we mean two distinct pairs of lines.
 While the lines in each pair are distinct, the two pairs may share a line.